 \subsection{The Matching Polynomial}

-The univariate matching polynomial has been well studied.
-In 1972, Heilmann and Lieb proved that for any graph this polynomial is real-rooted, and gave bounds on the roots.
-More recently, Borcea and Br{\"a}nd{\'e}n used their characterization of stability-preserving operators to show that a multivariate variant of the matching polynomial is real stable, a stronger result than the real-rootedness of its univariate counterpart.
-Here, we define and discuss a few multivariate matching polynomials.
+The univariate and multivariate matching polynomials have been well studied.
+In 1972, Heilmann and Lieb proved that for any graph the multivariate matching polynomial is real-stable.
+This implies the real-rootedness of the univariate matching polynomial, and in fact Heilmann and Lieb gave bounds on its largest root.
+More recently, Choe, Oxley, Sokal, and Wagner \cite{choe2004homogeneous} gave a simpler proof of this fact using a special linear operator on polynomials, called the ``multi-affine part''.
+We their proof below.

+First though, we define and discuss a few multivariate matching polynomials.
 The reader should be aware that our notation will be slightly different from that which is standard; we do this to emphasize the connection between the matching and independence polynomials.
 We give examples of all these polynomials in Figure $\ref{fig:poly}$.

 Given any graph $G$, we define the multi-affine \emph{vertex matching polynomial} of $G$ as follows.